HomeDev GuideAPI Reference

 }

-In the above example, the request to add a workflow item is invoked synchronously.
+The above example invokes the request to add a workflow item synchronously.
 An example of adding a workflow item asynchronously using the asynchronous overload with C#'s async and await keywords is described below.

 Workflow workflow;